Ashagiri/Ashagiri/README.md

-## 🚀 About Me
+## 💫 About Me
-I am an enthusiastic and self-motivated Full Stack Developer.
-I love turning complex problems into simple, beautiful, and scalable solutions.
-Currently, I am deep-diving into **Django Rest Framework** and exploring the world of **Cloud Computing**.
+I’m a self-motivated Full Stack Developer who lives for the "Aha!" moment when a complex problem turns into a scalable solution.
+Currently, I'm bridging the gap between robust **Django Rest Framework** backends and dynamic **React** frontends, all while exploring the infinite scale of **Cloud Computing**.

 - 🔭 **I’m currently working on:** Scalable Management Systems
 - 🌱 **I’m currently learning:** Advanced AWS Architectures & React.js